zaiisao/Documentation/en/cloud-recording/billing_cloud_recording.md

 | High Definition (HD)  | ≤ 1280 x 720         |
 | Super High Definition (HD+) | > 1280 x 720         |

 The aggregate recording resolution varies with the resolution of the video streams being recorded in real time.
-Agora adds up the corresponding recording video minutes with an accuracy of seconds.
+Agora adds up the corresponding recording video minutes down to the accuracy of a few seconds.